github/docs/content/contributing/setting-up-your-environment-to-work-on-github-docs/troubleshooting-your-environment.md

 ## Troubleshooting local server problems

-If you are running `script/server` and get a `Cannot find module` error, try the following command before restarting the server.
+If you are running `npm start` and get a `Cannot find module` error, try the following command before restarting the server.

 ```shell
 npm install